adrianrobotka/docker-stuff/README.md

 # Docker stuff
-Bunch of Dockerfiles in separate branches
+Bunch of Dockerfiles

-This repo contains separate branches to build different docker images.
+This repo contains separate Dockerfiles to build different docker images.